Forecasting Model

 |---|---|

-| Market | Peak share, Months of therapy |
+| Market | Peak share (per line), Months of therapy (per line) |

 | Pricing | Launch price |

-| Custom | Custom multiplier variables (up to 5 per line) |
+| Custom | Custom multiplier variables (up to MAX_CUSTOM_VARIABLES per line, when changeable) |

 Distribution Types